dhairyapatel15112021/Bloom/README.md

 # Bloom

 Welcome to Bloom!
-It's a neat portfolio site where the solar system highlights various services.
-Each planet or star represents something we offer.
-Our aim?
-To make your visit awesome, with awesome looks and user-friendly features.
-Bloom uses HTML, CSS, and JavaScript, ensuring a stellar experience you'll remember!
+It's a cool portfolio website where the solar system shows off different services.
+Each planet or star stands for a different thing we do.
+Our goal is to give you a really awesome experience when you visit, with great looks and easy-to-use stuff.
+Bloom runs on HTML, CSS, and JavaScript, giving you a spacey experience you won't forget!